 |

-Martijn Wubs, Associate Professor
+Martijn Wubs, Professor

 Nanoscale quantum optics, with an interest in collective quantum phenomena.
 Within NanoPhoton, I study how quantum emitters, including novel light sources in 2D materials, interact with EDC cavities and waveguides.